jcreek/HistoryExplorerChatGPTPlugin/README.md

 # HistoryExplorerChatGPTPlugin

-An interactive plugin that uses SK and GPT to create personalized, immersive journeys through different historical eras, complete with interactive dialogues and historical trivia.
+An interactive plugin that uses SK and GPT to create personalised, immersive journeys through different historical eras, complete with interactive dialogues and historical trivia.

 This project contains the code for a ChatGPT plugin.
 It includes the following components: